 4. Voila!
 Your painting will be revealed when you unfold the paper.

 Discover more activities in the Meet the Artist: Frank Bowling book written by Zoe Whitley, illustrated by Hélène Baum.
-The book will be available soon online at Tate Shop.
+The book is available to buy online at Tate Shop.
 Please visit this website with an adult.